boonebgorges/bp-groupblog/readme.txt

 * Allow the group admin to select one of his/her existing blogs.
 * A new ajax backend.

+**Roadmap:**

+* Allow the admin to let group admins choose the blog name, instead of following the group name.
+* Include an RSS icon for easy access to the Blog's RSS feed.

+== Installation ==

+1) unzip the bp-groupblog.zip file into `/wp-contents/plugins/bp-groupblog`

+2) move the `/themes/...` to your WP themes folder

+3) activate the plugin

+4) You are done!

+**NOTE: Please deactivate the plugin before running automatic upgrade or you will get a big fat 'Cannot redeclare' fatal error.
+Regardless, if you do activate while the plugin is active it will still work fine.
+It is just that nobody likes errors, even when they are not real.**

+== Other Notes ==

 **Known Issues:**

 * In order for Group Avatars to show on blogs please adjust the bp-core-avatars.php file.
 I realize this is a nono, but I don't see another way.
 Patches and ideas are welcome.
 For know adjust the last two functions for plugins/buddypress/bp-core/bp-core-avatars.php to the following:

 `